 Community Supported Agriculture (CSA) at the Prince George

 In 2001, Common Ground introduced a Community Supported Agriculture (CSA) program for tenants of the Prince George and residents of the Madison Square District.
 In exchange for a modest membership fee, participants receive fresh, in-season produce each week from June to November.
-The program enables our low-income residents and their neighbors to afford good quality, healthy produce, delivered right to their door.
+The program enables our low-income residents and their neighbors to afford good quality, healthy produce, available at their doorstep.